ko1nksm/shdotenv/README.md

 ![GitHub Workflow Status](https://img.shields.io/github/workflow/status/ko1nksm/shdotenv/macOS?logo=github)

-**Project Status**: Almost complete.
-Major features have been implemented, and v1.0.0 will be released after deprecated features are removed.

 Quoting [bkeepers/dotenv][dotenv]:

 > Storing [configuration in the environment](http://12factor.net/config) is one of the tenets of a [twelve-factor app](http://12factor.net).
 Anything that is likely to change between deployment environments–such as resource handles for databases or credentials for external services–should be extracted from the code into environment variables.